 In entering Resonance/Inter-Being, Self and Not-self do not exist independently.
 They are more like the Tao, continuously folding into and out of each other as polar expressions of a single reality, instantaneously and continuously trading places at the forefront of influence and awareness.
 We are just as fully in our ego-selves at all times as not.
 We are thus not capable of entering Resonance only if we are able to dissolve ego—as if only then can we enter mutual or group Resonance.

 And where shall that attention go?
-Personal attainment does not depend on a permanent achievement of selflessness, but rather a capacity to live in a stable awareness of appearance and emptiness as One.
+Personal attainment does not depend on a permanent achievement of selflessness, but rather a capacity to live in a continuous awareness of appearance and emptiness as One.
 Likewise, the field awareness of Resonance is not at all about Not-self, but an ability to hold both Self and Not-self as immanent, timeless and unchanging, which is to be both–and neither–in every moment.

 This quality of awareness implies the larger reality, Inter-being.
 We enter a quality of relationship enacted by whoever is present.
 Thich Nhat Hanh reminded us we are connected in ways we either do not normally notice or cannot (yet) consciously access.
 He suggested we learn to do so because Inter-Being is always at play, always enacting itself in the forms and formlessness of our relations at every fractal of the Whole.

 This quality of Resonance is a message from Inter-Being, the message of Inter-Being; it is a bridge to Inter-Being.
-Entering Inter-Being consciousness at any scale is poietic, a juicy flow of awareness of Awareness often flooded with rich and dynamic imagery.
+Entering Inter-Being consciousness at any scale is poietic, a productive and juicy flow of awareness of Awareness often flooded with rich and dynamic imagery.
 To do so in a group is a palpable shared entrance into the timeless paradox of Self and Not-self fully and simultaneously.

 By whatever method or approach, we glimpse our true body, the trans-corporeal body of Inter-being, a deeply loving and forgiving and compassionate space of relationship, the source-less source of everything: emptiness.
 In other words, Deep Adaptation can be an induction into Inter-Being as an embodiment practice, accessing the clarity and unlimited creative potential of our fundamental and true nature.
 Justice, Values and Governance informed by this view are a future worth creating.